precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

    pip3 install --user numpy
    ```

-3. Before configuring & building preCICE, load MPI:
+3. Before configuring & building preCICE, load MPI (you may need to log out and in again, if `module` is not found):

    ```bash
    module load mpi/openmpi-x86_64
    ```

 4. Unfortunately, the PETSc package (`petsc-openmpi-devel`) in this distribution is too old.
-If you don't plan to use RBF mappings in large parallel cases you can continue without installing PETSc and build with `-DPRECICE_PETScMapping=OFF`.
+If you don't plan to use RBF mappings in large parallel cases you can continue without installing PETSc, and build preCICE with `-DPRECICE_PETScMapping=OFF`.
 If you need PETSc, follow the steps in the [PETSc](#petsc) section and you are done.

 ### CentOS 7

+{% warning %}
+The last release of preCICE to support CentOS 7 was [preCICE v2.3.0](https://github.com/precice/precice/releases/tag/v2.3.0).
+{% endwarning %}

 This system requires to install some tools in a fixed order.